abdelalielbahloul/CLI-PowerTools/README.md

 # CLI-PowerTools
-This is a cli using nodejs and commander.js
+This is a cli using nodejs and commander.js power-cli.js is a basic build of cli using commander and CLI.js is an example of how to fetch and store data in a mongodb database using command line interface

 # All Packages You can use To Build CLI with  nodejs
 + Commander.js